-How to Get the Whole Family Ready to Race
+Get the Whole Family Ready for Race Day

 An event – like the Avera Race Against Cancer – can be a great way for the entire family to set a concrete goal and get moving.
 When it’s on the calendar and mom, dad and the kids all agree it’s a worthy target – what’s next?
 Just some planning and determination.

 “If you’ve never done it before, you have to start small – aim to run three times a week, and start with just 10-minute runs,” said Derek Ferley, PhD, Certified Strength and Conditioning Specialist and Certified Distance Running Coach with Avera Sports.
 “Mom and dad will likely have to lead things, but it’ll take investment from the whole family.
 Set yourself up for a good 10-12 week training period, and build each day toward the family’s goal.”